 Regeneration is at the heart of all partners' approaches to delivering real benefits through supporting economic growth, securing investment and making the Borough a modern and attractive place.
 Recent regeneration activity has resulted in major physical change, helping to create high quality places, improve the image of the Borough and support the diversification of the local economy.
-This has included the development and regeneration of key sites which led to the creation of the marina (including the Hartlepool Maritime Experience), the Wynyard Business Park and Queens Meadow Business Park.
+This has included the development and regeneration of key sites which led to the creation of the Marina (including the Hartlepool Maritime Experience), the Wynyard Business Park and Queens Meadow Business Park.

-Building on the successful implementation of key strategies, which have provided the rationale for regeneration, there continues to be major initiatives to improve the area including the completion of the new HCFE, the expansion of CCAD, the opening of One Life walk-in health facility, the establishment of the integrated transport interchange and the extension to the UKSE Innovation Centre.
-To complement this activity, new and innovative ways of delivering regeneration are being explored, which include the use of Council assets plus partnering and joint ventures with public agencies and the private sector.
+Building on the successful implementation of key strategies, which have provided the rationale for regeneration, there continues to be major initiatives to improve the area including the completion of the new HCFE, the expansion of CCAD, the creation of purpose built student accommodation, the establishment of the integrated transport interchange and the extension to the UKSE Innovation Centre.
+To complement this activity, new and innovative ways of delivering regeneration are being explored including the use of Council assets plus partnering arrangements with public agencies and the private sector.
+The Council has also taken a pro-active approach to regeneration with the purchase of key sites including Jacksons Landing to enable the Council to drive the regeneration agenda.
+Successful proactive interventions have also led to the redevelopment of Morison Hall on the Headland and the development of a residential scheme for the Friarage Manor House.